 With the recent death of Muhammed Ali there have been a tremendous number of articles written in the media along with televised comments from a wide range of people regarding their remembrances of this boxing champion.
 His reign in the boxing world occurred during an era when professional boxing was at its’ peak in popularity and before the rise of televised mixed martial arts fighting.

-Although I never participated in boxing I have loved watching boxing matches dating back to the mid-1950’s when Pop and I frequently watched televised boxing together.
-It was a time I especially loved, because it was something we regularly did together, seldom missing one of the Pabst Blue Ribbon Fights on Wednesday night or the Gillette Friday Night Fights.
+Although I never participated in boxing I have loved watching boxing matches dating back to the mid-1950’s when Pop and I frequently watched televised boxing matches together.
+It was a time I especially loved, because it was something we regularly did together and seldom missed one of the Pabst Blue Ribbon Fights on Wednesday night or the Gillette Friday Night Fights.
 This was before the introduction of color television, and we would either choose the “black trunks” or the “white trunks” as our favorite for any particular fight.

 As far as I can remember Cassius Clay (aka Muhammed Ali) never had one of his bouts televised on a public television channel.
-As his popularity rose quickly when he became the heavyweight champion, one had to pay a high fee to watch his fights on closed circuit which were transmitted to theaters and large auditoriums and not through cable television. which had not been developed.
+As his popularity rose quickly when he became the heavyweight champion one had to pay a high fee to watch one of his fights.
+They were on a closed circuit which was transmitted to theaters and large auditoriums and not through cable television which had not been developed.

-One particularly expensive and disappointing match for me was his first fight with Sonny Liston in February,1964 in which he won the heavyweight championship.
-I was a senior in medical school and had very little extra money available for expenses and certainly none set aside for boxing matches!
-Jim Weedman (also a senior med. student) and I paid $25 each to watch the match on a closed circuit screen at Robinson Auditorium hoping to watch Sonny Liston demolish the brash talking Clay.
-Clay scored a TKO on the seeming invincible Liston in the 7th round when Liston couldn’t answer the bell for that round.
-In today’s economy, that $25 is equivalent to $190!!
-Cassius Clay changed his name to Muhammed Ali shortly after becoming heavyweight champion when he joined the Nation of Islam.
+One particularly expensive and disappointing match for me was his first fight with Sonny Liston on February,1964 in which he won the heavyweight championship.
+I was a senior in medical school and had very little extra money available for expenses and certainly none set aside for boxing matches.
+Jim Weedman, a fellow senior medical student and I paid $25 each to watch the match on a closed circuit screen at Robinson Auditorium in Little Rock.
+We were hoping to watch Sonny Liston demolish the brash talking Clay, but just the opposite happened.
+Clay scored a TKO in the seventh round over the seemingly invincible Liston when Liston couldn’t answer the bell for the round.
+In today’s economy the $25 we spent is equivalent to $190!!
+Cassius Clay changed his name to Muhammed Ali when he joined the Nation of Islam shortly after becoming the heavyweight champion.

-Our family was on vacation in Fort Lauderdale in October of that year visiting Cathy’s family and enjoying the warm weather of South Florida.
-On the return trip home in our car we decided to stay overnight in Montgomery, Alabama, which was approximately half-way to El Dorado.
-We arrived in Montgomery about 5 PM and were getting settled into our motel room when I read in the local newspaper about the heavyweight championship fight between Foreman and Ali that night.
+Our family was on vacation in Fort Lauderdale in October visiting Cathy’s family and enjoying the warm weather of South Florida.
+On the return trip in our car we decided to stay overnight in Montgomery, Alabama which was approximately half-way to El Dorado.
+We arrived in Montgomery around 5 P.M. and were getting settled into our motel room when I read in the local newspaper about the heavyweight championship fight between Foreman and Ali that night.
 It was being held in Kinshasa, Zaire (now the Republic of the Congo).
 I noted in the advertisement the fight was entitled “The Rumble in the Jungle” and was being shown on closed circuit television in a downtown auditorium.
-I asked Cathy if she would mind if I took John Aaron, who was 7 years old at the time and go to the auditorium to watch the fight.
+I asked Cathy if she would mind if I took John Aaron, who was seven years old and go to the auditorium to watch the fight.
 She said, “You can take John and go, but don’t count on us girls to go with you.
 We’re staying here to rest and watch a movie on TV.”

-The fight was scheduled for 7 PM Montgomery time, so John and I got directions from the motel to the auditorium and set out.
-We arrived about 45 minutes before fight time, and a large crowd was gathered outside.
-The crowd was mostly grown men aged 40 or more, and I estimated the racial mix was approximately 65% African-American.
-I was more than a little uneasy, because this was only 6-8 years past all the tremendous racial unrest in Alabama, and Montgomery seemed to be a city where lots of demonstrations and riots had occurred.
+The fight was scheduled for 7 P.M.
+Montgomery time, so John and I got directions from the motel to the auditorium and set out.
+We arrived forty-five minutes before fight time, and a large crowd had already gathered outside.
+The crowd was mostly grown men aged 40 or more, and I estimated the racial mix included approximately 65% Black American.
+I was very uneasy being there, because this was six to eight years past all the racial unrest in Alabama, and Montgomery was the city where lots of demonstrations and riots had occurred.

 I stepped up to the counter to purchase a ticket and told the agent, “One adult and one child, please.”
 He said abruptly, “There ain’t no child tickets.”
-“You mean I have to pay $25 for a 7-year-old?”
+“You mean I have to pay $25 for a seven year old?”
 I asked.
 “If you want to take him inside you do.”
-I grudgingly shelled out $50 for our tickets, which were general admission, since there were no reserved seats.
-I found 2 seats as near the aisle as I could about half-way down front.
-I looked around at the guys close to us for a man who appeared might have some compassion for a Dad and young son, in case of any unexpected event.
-I believed I spotted at least 2 large men near-by who fit the profile, but I didn’t introduce ourselves.
+I grudgingly paid the $50 for our tickets which were general admission since there were no reserved seats.
+I found two seats as near the aisle as I could about half-way down front.
+I looked around at the guys close to us for a man who appeared might have some compassion for a Dad and young son in case of any riot-like event.
+I spotted at least two large men near-by who fit the profile, but I didn’t introduce ourselves.

 John and I made it safely back to the motel about the time the girls finished their movie, but I believe we had a better time than they did.
 I just had to keep putting it out of my mind how much we had to pay for our “good time.”
-I definitely would do it over again, because John and I were watching it together sort of like Pop and me.
+I definitely would do it over again, because John and I were watching an exciting boxing match together like Pop and I did many years before.